Phonics and Reading

 Intent

-Success (and enjoyment) of reading is highly dependent on fluency.
+Fluency underpins both success and enjoyment in reading.
 Therefore, we develop strong foundations by teaching children to decode text using a systematic synthetic phonics programme (SSP) – Little Wandle Letters and Sounds - which ensures children build on their growing knowledge of the alphabetic code, mastering phonics to read and spell as they move through school.

 Implementation